-Dismissed Traffic Charges
+Sealing of Dismissed Traffic Charges

 Including OVI or DUI are Eligible

-More Ohio courts are recognizing that dismissed traffic charges are eligible for expungement and sealing of record.
+More Ohio courts are recognizing that dismissed traffic charges are eligible for expungement and sealing of records.
 This means that if you have a dismissed traffic charge, whether minor or serious, you can have the public record left behind of the charges filed against you expunged and sealed.
 Expungement of these records can be helpful for many occupations.
 This would include minor offenses or even serious traffic offenses like:

-|Operating a Vehicle Under the Influence ( OVI, DUI)|
+|Operating a Vehicle Under the Influence ( OVI, DUI)

 Leaving the Scene of Accident – Hit Skip (Hit and Run)